 Bach Dinh (White Villa)

 In 1898, Governor-General of Indochina Paul Doumer built Bach Dinh (Villa Blanche) on the foundation of Phuoc Thang fortress, which had fired on French warships nearly 50 years ago.
+Bach Dinh has European architecture from the late 19th century, overlooking Front Beach, surrounded by a small forest with many types of trees, especially porcelain.

-Location: No. 6 Tran Phu street, Vung Tau ward.
+Location: No. 6 Tran Phu Street, Vung Tau ward.

 Vung Tau lighthouse

-Inside the lighthouse there are stairs leading to near the top of the lighthouse and a balcony for sightseeing as well as Can Gio Port and Ba Ria beach.
+Inside the lighthouse, there are stairs leading to near the top of the lighthouse and a balcony for sightseeing, as well as Can Gio Port and Ba Ria beach.

-Location: Located on the top of the Small mountain, Vung Tau ward
+Location: Located on the top of the Small Mountain, Vung Tau ward

 Cu Chi Tunnels